Pontipek/Wazuh-SIEM-Lab/README.md

 ## 🛠️Troubleshoot
 #### Network Connection
-If you’re having trouble connecting to the internet or resolving domains inside Ubuntu, try the following steps:
+If you are having trouble connecting to the internet or resolving domains inside Ubuntu, try the following steps:
 -  Check your network type by making sure the virtual machine is connected to a NAT network in VirtualBox or VMware.
 -  Disconnect and then reconnect your VM’s network adapter.
 -  Restart/reboot the machine to resolve temporary connection issues: